by Jürgen Kress, Berthold Maier, Hajo Normann, Danilo Schmeidel, Guido Schmutz, Bernd Trops, Clemens Utschig-Utschig, Torsten Winterberg

 |Disadvantages||High degree of complexity for master data logistics, and stringent governance to secure a uniform system of rules in the business application|

 Table 4 – The specifications of the Coexistence architecture pattern.

 In conclusion, the question still remains as to whether you could pursue a consistent SOA approach without any MDM.
-Andrew White and Jon Radcliffe (Gartner, 2010) believe that is not possible.
-In their opinion, the success of SOA projects stands and falls with the use of MDM:
+Some analysts believe that is not possible, even going so far as to predict significant failure rates for SOA projects that do not include MDM.

 We will close with that judgment.